ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Where it makes sense, unengaged PCs may attempt parting shots against opponents taken out of the contest by someone else.
 You may not revive your teammates by using your lamest abilities to make parting shots on them; this, by definition, does not pass a credibility test.

-### 8.1.5 Asymmetrical Exchanges
+### 5.1.5 Asymmetrical Exchanges

 You may choose to briefly suspend your attempt to best your opponent in an Scored Contest, in order to do something else.
 An instance where you are trying to do something else and your opponent is trying to win the contest is called an asymmetrical exchange.

 In an asymmetrical exchange, you do not score points against your opponent if you win the exchange.
-Instead, you succed at whatever else you were doing.
+Instead, you succeed at whatever else you were doing.
 You still loses points if you fails.
 Often you will be using an ability other than the one you've been waging the contest with, one better suited to the task at hand.
 This becomes additionally dangerous when the rating associated with your substitute ability is significantly lower than the one used for the rest of the contest.

 In addition to secondary objectives, as in the above example, you may engage in asymmetrical exchanges to grant augments (see above) to yourself or others.

-### 8.1.6 Disengaging
+### 5.1.6 Disengaging

 You can always abandon a contest, but, in addition to failing at the story obstacle, you may also suffer negative consequences.
 In a contest where your opponent intends to harm you, you will always suffer negative consequences if you withdraw, unless you successfully disengage.

 To disengage, you make an asymmetrical exchange, using the ability relevant to the contest you’re trying to wriggle out of.

 If you fail, your effort is wasted and the score against you increases, as it would have during a normal exchange.
 If you succeed, they escape the clutches, literal or metaphorical, of your opponent, without further harm from a contest during the rising action.
 In a climactic scene, however, RPs scored during contests you disengaged from are still taken into account when determining consequences.
 In the case of a group contest, consequences against you are determined as soon as you disengage.

-### 8.1.7 What Scores Represent
+### 5.1.7 What Scores Represent

 Your Resolution Point score, tells you how well you’re doing, relative to your opponent, in the ebb and flow of a fluid, suspenseful conflict.
 If you’re leading your opponent by 4–0, you’re giving him a thorough pasting.